Yoshio Kimura (politician)

 Yoshio Kimura (木村義雄, Kimura Yoshio) is a Japanese politician of the Liberal Democratic Party and a member of the House of Councillors in the Diet (national legislature).

 A native of Sanuki, Kagawa and graduate of Chuo University, Kimura worked at Sumitomo Bank from 1972 to 1975.
-After serving in the assembly of Kagawa Prefecture for one term, he was elected to the House of Representatives for the first time in 1986.
+After serving in the Kagawa Prefectural Assembly for one term, he was elected to the House of Representatives for the first time in 1986.
 He was a Senior Vice-Minister of Health, Labor and Welfare.
 Kimura also served in the House of Representatives between 1986 and 2009 as a member of the Kagawa old 1st district and Kagawa 2nd district.

 Affiliated to the openly revisionist lobby Nippon Kaigi, Kimura has received support from the cult Mahikari.